lsmith1313/helloworld/README.md

 # helloworld
-First try at creating a new repository
+First try at creating a new repository for MII Intro to GIT class